Tributes paid to 'patriot' Tony Holohan as he steps back from CMO role

 Continuity in this work was vital and would be guaranteed with the leadership of Dr Glynn, the Minister said.

-Former minister for health Simon Harris described Dr Holohan as “a patriot, an incredible public servant and a doctors who has saved thousands of lives through his leadership”.
+Former minister for health Simon Harris described Dr Holohan as “a patriot, an incredible public servant and a doctor who has saved thousands of lives through his leadership”.

 At Thursday night’s briefing, before announcing he was stepping back from the role, Dr Holohan said public health officials still had concerns about overseas travel and were recommending a cautious approach to any easing of restrictions.